thedavidmeister/cljs-i18n/README.md

 configuration like "formatter pattern" is set as a property on a local `formatter` object.

+The documentation for Google Closure's i18n code is almost nonexistant.
+It is easiest to read the code directly to understand how it all works.

 Natively `goog.i18n` does not expose the ability to work with more than one locale at a time.
 Internally it has several mostly undocumented global properties such as `goog.i18n.NumberFormatSymbols` and